pschou/http-post-listener/README.md

 ```
 # http-post -h
-HTTP-Post-Listener (github.com/pschou/http-post-listener, version: 0.1.20230307.2142)
+HTTP-Post-Listener (github.com/pschou/http-post-listener, version: 0.1.20230307.2148)

 This utility is intended to listen on a port and handle PUT/POST requests,
 saving each file to disk and then calling an optional processing script.
 The
 optional explode flag will extract the file into a temporary path for deeper
-inspection.
-The limit flag, if greater than 0, will limit the number of
+inspection (like virus scanning).
+The limit flag, if greater than 0, will
-concurrent uploads which are allowed at a given moment.
+limit the number of concurrent uploads which are allowed at a given moment.

 Usage: ./http-post [options]
   -CA string